Skip to main content

 Learn by Doing.
 Leave with Results.

-Led by Dr. Vishal Midya, PhD, this is a hands-on technical workshop.
+Led by Vishal Midya, PhD, this is a hands-on technical workshop.
 We bypass the "black box" of AI, teaching you the statistical foundations and the practical coding skills needed to conduct independent research.

 • Technical Requirements: While we focus on making ML accessible, this is a "keyboard-on" workshop.
 Participants should have: